 Art historian, lecturer and writer.
 He is an expert on the life and works of Edvard Munch and was for years a curator at the Munch Museum in Oslo.
 He has published extensively on the artist, most recently Munch (Tate Publishing 2012).
 He is a former director of the Vigeland Museum and is Associate Professor at the University of Oslo.

-Garden historian, writer and design consultant.
-Lectures for Cambridge University Institute of Continuing Education and NADFAS.
-She has presented series on both TV and BBC Radio Four.
-Books include: Monet at Giverny, Follies of Europe – architectural extravaganzas and Impressionists in their Gardens – living light and colour.
+Garden historian, author and design consultant.
+She lectures for Cambridge University’s Institute of Continuing Education, NADFAS and the Landmark Trust.
+She is a regular contributor to BBC television and radio and her books include: Monet at Giverny, Follies of Europe – architectural extravaganzas, Impressionists in their Gardens – living light and colour, and in 2014, Herbs for Gourmet Gardeners for the RHS.
 Garden consultancies include the Royal Opera House’s New Production Campus for the Performing Arts and Notre-Dame-de-Calais.

 Member of Parliament for Stoke-on-Trent since 2010.
 His award-winning books include Building Jerusalem: The Rise and Fall of the Victorian City (2004), he is a frequent broadcaster on TV and radio and he writes regularly for The Guardian, The Times and elsewhere.
 He has special interests in urban regeneration, manufacturing and heritage.